-David Roise is a Partner at VLP and co-chair of the firm’s Intellectual Property Practice Group.
+David Roise is a Partner in VLP’s Intellectual Property Practice Group.
 David is a patent attorney, specializing in the preparation and prosecution of patents in all areas of chemistry and the life sciences.
 He also provides advice to clients regarding patentability, freedom to operate, and global patent strategy.

 David works with a wide variety of clients, from small biotech start-ups and university tech transfer offices to major pharmaceutical companies.
 He has experience in a broad range of technologies, including small-molecule pharmaceuticals, drug delivery methods and agents, drug screening methods, genetic diagnostics, stem cell and cellular reprograming technologies, nucleic acid sequencing methods and instruments, and medical devices.
 In addition to drafting and prosecuting patent applications in the U.S. and around the world, he also provides strategic patent counseling, patentability and freedom-to-operate searching, and patent due diligence for companies and their investors.